jeanfortheweb/react-yasm/CONTRIBUTING.md

-# Contributing to typeorm-fixture-builder
+# Contributing to react-yasm

-Want to contribute to typeorm-fixture-builder?
+Want to contribute to react-yasm?
 You're welcome!
 By now, just start by simply open an issue with what you want to add or contact me directly.